 Engaging a potential customer in an experience, as opposed to directly selling, can be some of the most effective marketing a brand will ever do.
-Here at promo agency Sydney, we know that coming up with a unique idea is half the battle, while the other half is all in the execution.
+Here at Black Diamond Agency, we know that coming up with a unique idea is half the battle, while the other half is all in the execution.
 The brands that get both elements just right can see some epic results in their brand growth.

 Here are 2 of the coolest campaigns we’ve seen and a third one is a personal favourite that we’ve worked on.